wrenoud/nos-fpm/markdown/chapter_3.md

 For OCS hydrographic surveys, HYSWEEP data shall be logged in ASCII HSX (HYSWEEP Survey Extension) format.
 While logging data, the HYSWEEP main survey window should be used to monitor logging and device alarms.
 MBES or SSS data can be displayed and monitored in real-time using windows selected under the View menu.
-Range scales for depth and beam width are accessed under the View > Options menu, and must be set to the appropriate values according to expected water depth or data will not be displayed in the survey windows (though it will still be logged).
-Multibeam display options, quality control tests, coverage map settings, and heave, pitch, and roll correction options are also accessed under View > Options menu.
+Range scales for depth and beam width are accessed under the View &gt; Options menu, and must be set to the appropriate values according to expected water depth or data will not be displayed in the survey windows (though it will still be logged).
+Multibeam display options, quality control tests, coverage map settings, and heave, pitch, and roll correction options are also accessed under View &gt; Options menu.
 Note: the option to “Apply Heave, Pitch, and Roll Corrections” is used for display purposes only, and will not affect the raw recorded data.

 *Page 70*

 ------------------------------------------------------------------------------------------------------------------------

 ### 3.2.5 Diver Least Depth Gauge (DLDG) Data